Top tips for preparing your dog for your return to work

 • If there has been a fair amount of noise in the house during the day, you could try leaving on the radio or tv when you go out.

 • Ensure that the environment your pet will be left in is familiar to them, a room they have previously spent time in with their own bed and toys present.
-(Don’t suddenly decide that now is the time to shut them in one room in which they have spent little time before now.)
+(Don’t suddenly decide that now is the time to shut them in one room in which they have spent little time before now.).
+Ensure that the room is not too hot or stuffy; also make sure that they have water to drink.

 Some dogs may start to show signs of anxiety when their owner indicates that they are about to leave the house, such as locking the back door or reaching for their coat or keys.
 If this is the case, you can carry out these actions on a regular basis without actually leaving the house.
 This will help to dissociate these pre-departure cues from your actual departure and avoid escalation of any anxious behaviours.
 Be sure to then use the tips suggested above to create a positive experience for your dog when you leave (leaving them with toys, treats or a Kong etc.)